 Cupcake tin: I used my 9 cupcake tin to make the cupcakes.
 I have ones that can bake 6 or 9 at a time.
 Use an appropriate size for your oven.

 Cupcake cups: I like using cupcake cups/liners because it makes it so much easier to take them out of the tin!
 But if you don’t have them, you can bake straight in the tin too.
 Don’t forget to grease inside the tin with a thin layer of oil or vegan butter so that they won’t stick to the tin!

-Piping bag and star tip: I like using fairly big start tips than small ones so I have big piping bags that fit my star tips too!
+Piping bag and star tip: I like using fairly big star tips than small ones so I have big piping bags that fit my star tips too!

-Stand mixer/hand mixer: To make creamy and fluffy buttercream, an electric mixer is a must!
+Stand mixer/hand mixer: To make creamy and fluffy buttercream, a hand mixer or stand mixer is a must!

 *The ingredient list and measurement for this recipe can be found in the recipe card at the bottom.